“Why Antitrust Laws Matter”

 Restraints of Trade.
-It is also illegal under the antitrust laws for two or more independent, unaffiliated firms to act in concert to employ commercial practices that harm competitive processes in a properly defined relevant market.
-There are three categories of unlawful trade restraints: (1) Restraints that are unlawful per se; (2) restraints that are condemned under the so-called “Rule of Reason; and (3) restraints that are condemned under the “quick-look” doctrine.
+Antitrust law also prohibits contracts in restraint of trade as well as combinations and conspiracies in restraint of trade.
+When any such restraint is “undue” according to the modern criteria, it is unlawful.
+It is thus illegal under the antitrust laws for two or more independent, unaffiliated firms to act in concert to employ commercial practices that harm competitive processes in a properly defined relevant market.
+There are three categories of unlawful trade restraints: (1) restraints that are unlawful per se; (2) restraints that are condemned under the structured rule of reason; and (3) restraints that are condemned under the “quick-look” doctrine.
+The Supreme Court has clarified that these different standards are used to answer the same essential query — whether a challenged restraint of trade is an undue infringement of commerce.

 The Rule of Reason.
 Business dealings between companies can be condemned as trade restraints under the rule of reason only if the following matters are proven: (1) The plaintiff must show that the challenged practices have caused harm to competition in a properly defined relevant market; (2) if the plaintiff makes this showing, the defendants must then show that the challenged practices serve a legitimate, important business purpose; and (3) if the defendants make this showing, the plaintiff must show that the claimed business purposes are a mere pretext or that they could be reasonably accomplished by less restrictive practices.
 If the plaintiff makes this last showing, the judge or jury must then decide whether the challenged practices on balance cause more harm to competition than they fulfill legitimate commercial aims.
 “Harm to competition” usually means practices that suppress or restrict competitive rivalries that would otherwise yield lower prices, better products, more products or a wider variety of products in the relevant market.

 The Quick-Look Doctrine.
 Business dealings can be condemned as trade restraints under the “quick-look doctrine” when they are novel or little known practices that appear to be “obviously” inimical to competition on the merits, no matter how the relevant market is defined.